Hartley Corner SurgeryTel: 01252 872333

 We still offer face to face appointments.
 These are accessed by having a conversation with a clinician either by eConsult or by a phone conversation.
 Many issues can be sorted out without a face to face appointment but if you and your doctor decide this is the best option, then an appropriate appointment will be arranged for you and any necessary tests ordered in advance whenever possible.

 All patients are assigned to a "Usual GP" and we encourage patients to see this doctor where possible so that continuity of care can be given.

-You will be seen by whichever Doctors or Nurse Practitioners are on Duty that day.
-Please remember that in an urgent appointment it is likely that the doctor or nurse will only deal with the immediate problem and that your length of wait may depend on the number of patients waiting to be seen.
+Please remember that in an urgent appointment it is likely that the doctor or nurse will only deal with the immediate problem.
 Please only use this service when your problem cannot wait until the next routine appointment available.

 AS you are telling us you need to be seen urgently, we will offer you the next available appointment.
 If work or school commitments prevent you from attending this, your may wish to consider asking taking a routine appointment at a more convenient time.

 Our Receptionists are well trained and maintain complete confidentiality – feel free to ask their advice if you are unsure what to do, so that they can help you make best use of the services we offer.
 They will ask for a brief reason for your visit.
 This ensures that you are seen by the person best able to help you and also allows the doctor or nurse to plan for your visit.